ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

 1. Preconfigured iRules on F5 BIG-IP to pass SNI flag to Nginx Plus Ingress Controller

-    *Why it is needed?* _BIG-IP is not by default adding SNI extension on server side ([check this as reference](https://my.f5.com/manage/s/article/K000157250#:~:text=Cause,-The%20server%20SSL)).
-To resolve that refer this [KB about injecting SNI on server-side from BIG-IP](https://my.f5.com/manage/s/article/K000160184), and refer to this [KB about why Nginx CIS need SNI flag enabled](https://my.f5.com/s/article/K000140717)_
+    *Why is it needed?* _BIG-IP is not by default adding SNI extension on server side ([check this as reference](https://my.f5.com/manage/s/article/K000157250#:~:text=Cause,-The%20server%20SSL)).
+To resolve that, refer this [KB about injecting SNI on server-side from BIG-IP](https://my.f5.com/manage/s/article/K000160184), and refer to this [KB about why Nginx CIS need SNI flag enabled](https://my.f5.com/s/article/K000140717)_
     </br>

     **iRules Name:** _irules-sni_